 Application Requirements and Deadlines

 Applicants should hold a bachelor's degree in engineering or the physical sciences.
-All applicants must submit GRE general test scores.
-Submission of GRE subject test scores in engineering, mathematics, or physics is strongly recommended.
 Admission is offered only for the fall semester, except in unusual cases.
 A field brochure is available on request from the graduate field office.

 - three recommendations

 - Ph.D. --email questions regarding the Ph.D. application to email@example.com or see the MAE Ph.D. home page

 Make an original and substantial contribution to the discipline